Which is better variable speed or single speed AC

 Evaluate your cooling needs

-Consider the size of your home, insulation, number of windows, and typical temperature requirements to determine if a variable or single speed AC is better suited.
+Consider the size of your home, insulation, number of occupants, and climate to determine the right AC capacity.

 2. 2